msank00/msank00.github.io/_posts/2019-07-28-blog_000_Prob_Stat.md

     $$l(\theta; Z) = \sum_{i=1}^{N}log[(1-\hat\pi)\hat\phi_\theta^1(y_i) + \hat\pi\hat\phi_\theta^2(y_i)]$$

-So we are trying to maximize the loglikelihood through this iterative approach.
+So we are trying to maximize the log-likelihood through this iterative approach.
 The above algorithm is a simple version for 1D data.
 If the data is 2D then instead of variance $\sigma^2$, we will have covariance matrix $\Sigma$ because of Multivariate Gaussian.
 But the basic procedure is like this.

 For more details, read the following references.